Servers¶

 - Raises:

-ValueError – If tmux returns an error.
+ValueError– If tmux returns an error.- Return type:

 Set hook for tmux target.